Members: $200 (Note: NACBA members can register at the NACA member rate. Email Rebecca Smolar to receive a discount code.)

-Participants will have access to the course for two months and will receive a certificate of completion if they have finished each of the four learning modules by the end of the period.
-There is the potential of earning three CLE credits.
+Participants will have access to the course for three months and will receive a certificate of completion if they have finished each of the four learning modules by the end of the period.
+You will receive five CLE credits once you have finished the course.
 NACA is an approved multi-provider of CLE credits for the State of California.
 All course registrants from California will automatically be approved to receive three CLE credits.
 This course has also been approved for three CLE credits in Minnesota.

 The Internet-based course allows participants a personalized experience, where they set their learning pace, rather than go at the pace of the group.
 Learners can focus on elements they need to learn and can skip what they already know.
 There is no travel time and no associated travel costs.
 Learn when it is convenient for you.
 Research shows that advantages to eLearning, like this eCourse, include reduced training time and better comprehension and retention.